 Back in 2003, a couple years after B.Michael’s passing, I sketched an idea in my journal for his AIDS quilt.
 How might a 3’ x 6’ panel emblazon his name and capture his essence?
 He loved to travel and I thought about his fascination with maps-atlases-globes, which he shared especially with the young people in his classrooms and in his life.
 He would extol the Mapparium in Boston, one of his all-time favorite destinations.

 I envisioned the quilt as a world map, bordered by kente cloth.
 I began with the Atlantic-centered version ubiquitous in U.S. classrooms, but thought he would appreciate the Pacific-centered Peters Equal Area Map, an atypical perspective for those of us based in the Western Hemisphere.
 The continents would be a solid earthy orange color against a mosaic of greens and blues — teal was his favorite color — to somehow create a shimmering sunlight-on-the-water effect since AIDS panels are often seen from a distance.
-I wondered how we could indicate the cities he lived, the countries he was able to visit, and the spots where his ashes were dispersed.
+I wondered how we could indicate the cities he lived in, the countries he was able to visit, and the spots where his ashes were dispersed.

-I partnered with a brilliant quiltress, Cherrymae Gholston, to execute this vision.
+I partnered with a brilliant quiltress, Cherrymae Golston, to execute this vision.
 Quilting is done in community: manifesting B.Michael’s would necessarily involve the village.

-Together with cousin Sheilah Mabry, we first invited people who knew B.Michael to send me a piece of fabric, solid or patterned, on the green-blue-turquoise-teal spectrum.
-I set up a Facebook site to locate potential contributors and generate momentum.
-In so doing, I learned that folks who knew B.Michael had continued to hold him in their hearts, even years later, and were motivated to participate.
+Together with cousin Sheilah Mabry, we first invited people who knew B.Michael personally to send a piece of fabric, solid or patterned, on the green-blue-turquoise-teal spectrum.
+We set up a Facebook site to locate potential contributors and generate momentum.
+In so doing, we learned that folks who knew B.Michael had continued to hold him in their hearts, even years later, and were motivated to participate.

-I also solicited people who didn’t know B.Michael; their participation invited them to reflect on their own tender places.
-By the 10th anniversary of his death in 2011, I had received 108 swatches from friends and acquaintances from across the U.S. and a half-dozen other countries!
+We also solicited people who didn’t know B.Michael; their participation invited them to reflect on their own tender places.
+By the 10th anniversary of his death in 2011, we had received 108 swatches from friends and acquaintances from across the U.S. and a half-dozen other countries!